vpavlenko/PythonSandboxSandbox/README.md

 #### Creating, reading, and writing files

-Now let's try to **create a file**:
+Now let's try to create and write to a file:

-    ./safeexec --cpu 6 --clock 4 --mem 250000 --uid 99 --exec /usr/local/bin/python3 -c "f=open('blah.txt','w');f.write('hi');f.close()"
+    ./safeexec --cpu 6 --clock 4 --mem 250000 --uid 99 --exec /usr/local/bin/python3 -c \
+    "f=open('blah.txt','w');f.write('hi');f.close()"

 It should fail with a `PermissionError`.
 Note that if you run without the sandbox, it should work:

     /usr/local/bin/python3 -c "f=open('blah.txt','w');f.write('hi');f.close()"

-Okay, keep that `blah.txt` file there and re-run the sandboxed command to try to **overwrite an existing file**:
+Okay, keep that `blah.txt` file there and re-run the sandboxed command to try to overwrite an existing file:

-    ./safeexec --cpu 6 --clock 4 --mem 250000 --uid 99 --exec /usr/local/bin/python3 -c "f=open('blah.txt','w');f.write('hi');f.close()"
+    ./safeexec --cpu 6 --clock 4 --mem 250000 --uid 99 --exec /usr/local/bin/python3 -c \
+    "f=open('blah.txt','w');f.write('hi');f.close()"

 Should get permission denied again.

-What about **reading a file**, like `/etc/passwd`?
+What about reading a file, like `/etc/passwd`?

-    ./safeexec --cpu 6 --clock 4 --mem 250000 --uid 99 --exec /usr/local/bin/python3 -c "print(open('/etc/passwd','r').read())"
+    ./safeexec --cpu 6 --clock 4 --mem 250000 --uid 99 --exec /usr/local/bin/python3 -c \
+    "print(open('/etc/passwd','r').read())"

-Ah, interesting -- we can still read most world-readable files as the `nobody` user, so that's a slight problem.
+Ah, interesting -- we can still read most world-readable files as the `nobody` user, so that's a problem.
-But we will fix this with our second sandbox layer later :)
+But we will fix this later with our second sandbox layer :)

 #### Changing file permissions